chrplr/PCBS/docs/software-installation.rst

 A code editor is a program that allows you to edit pure text files such as Python programs, `Markdown <https://daringfireball.net/projects/markdown/>`__  or `LaTeX <https://www.latex-project.org/>`__ documents, etc.

-Unless you already master a code editor,  we recommend that you download and install `Sublime Text <https://www.sublimetext.com/>`__.
+Unless you already use a code editor that you are familiar and happy with,  we recommend that you download and install `Sublime Text <https://www.sublimetext.com/>`__.
 Follow the instructions specific to MacOS.

 The Git version control system